dbt-labs/docs.getdbt.com/website/docs/docs/deploy/job-commands.md

 - **Failure at `dbt test`** &mdash;  [`dbt test`](/reference/commands/test) runs tests defined on models, sources, snapshots, and seeds.
 A test can pass, fail, or warn depending on its [severity](reference/resource-configs/severity).
 Unless you set [warnings as errors](/reference/global-configs#warnings-as-errors), only an error stops the next step.

 - **Failure at `dbt build`** &mdash; [`dbt build`](/reference/commands/build) runs models, tests, snapshots, and seeds.
-This command is a series of commands in itself, partial failures.
-For example, if `dbt seed` is successful, but `dbt run` isn't, then it's treated as a failure with an Exit code 1.
+This command executes resources in the DAG-specified order.
+If any upstream resource fails, all downstream resources are skipped, and the command exits with an error code of 1.

 - **Selector failures**
    - If a [`select`](/reference/node-selection/set-operators) matches multiple nodes and one of the nodes fails, then the job will have an exit code `1` and the subsequent command will fail.
 If you specified the [`—fail-fast`](/reference/global-configs#failing-fast) flag, then the first failure will stop the entire connection for any models that are in progress.